-Alcohol addiction can cause long-lasting and serious health problems.
+Alcohol addiction can cause severe and long-lasting health problems.
 If you’re dependent on alcohol, you may experience withdrawal symptoms when you suddenly stop drinking or dramatically reduce your alcohol intake.
 However, an alcohol addiction treatment program can help you manage these symptoms and get on the road to recovery.
 At Vertava Health Mississippi, we understand alcohol withdrawal symptoms and the best ways to manage them.
 Call us today at 844.470.0410 to get help with alcohol withdrawal symptoms.

 What Is Alcohol Withdrawal?

-The greater the quantity and frequency of your alcohol use, the greater the chance that you will suffer from alcohol withdrawal when you quit drinking.
-Withdrawal may be minor or major and is dependent on the aforementioned factors.
+The greater the quantity and frequency of your alcohol use, the greater the chance you will suffer from alcohol withdrawal when you quit drinking.
+Withdrawal may be minor or significant and depends on the abovementioned factors.
 The rate of onset of alcohol withdrawal is also dependent on these things and can occur as early as six to eight hours after a person consumes their last drink.
 Here are the most prevalent symptoms of withdrawal:

 - Mild confusion, inability to think clearly